A Portfolio Choice Problem Under Risk Capacity Constraint: Solution to Problem (B)

-Proposition \ref{prop:solution} presents a closed-form expression of the value function and the optimal strategy in terms of $W^*$ and the auxiliary function $G(\cdot)$.
-By its construction, $V(W;L)$ is the smooth function of the HJB equation.
-Then, by the unique characterization of the value function in Proposition \ref{prop:valuefunction}, the value function is given by the expression (\ref{eq:solution}) in Proposition \ref{prop:solution} .
+Proposition \ref{prop:solution} presents a sufficient and necessary condition of the $C^2$ smoothness of the value function and solves Problem (B) explicitly.
+It also presents a closed-form expression of the value function and the optimal strategy in terms of $W^*$ and the auxiliary function $G(\cdot)$.
+By its construction, if there is one positive solution of Equation (\ref{eq:W*}), then the solution $W^*$ is unique, and the unconstrained region and the constrained region are separated by $W^*$.
+Moreover, the value function $V(W,L)$ is a $C^2$ smooth function of the HJB equation and given by the expression (\ref{eq:solution}) in Proposition \ref{prop:solution}.
+Conversely, if $V(W,L)$ is $C^2$ smooth, then there exists a unique solution of Equation (\ref{eq:W*}).
+The $C^2$ smoothness of the value function is essentially the existence of a positive solution of the nonlinear equation (\ref{eq:W*}) of one variable.

-In particular, if $L=\infty$, then $G(\cdot)$ is a linear function and $W^* = \infty$.
-In general, the function $G(\cdot)$ is non-linear, and its non-linearity is equivalent to the non-myopic property of the optimal strategy, as will be explained in the next section.
+If $L=\infty$, it reduces ${\cal U} = (0, \infty)$ and an empty region ${\cal B}$.
+By Proposition \ref{pr:general without constraint}, the function $G(\cdot)$ is a linear function.
+For any $L < \infty$, the function $G(\cdot)$ is highly non-linear, and its non-linearity is equivalent to the non-myopic property of the optimal strategy, as will be explained in the next section.